 Track Your Behaviour

-Having a plan and telling yourself that you’ll do something isn’t enough.
+When it comes to maintaining any healthy habit, having a plan and telling yourself that you’ll do something isn’t enough.
 In order to get results you need to practice very specific habits.
 Once you have decided which habit to begin with use the table below to track your adherence to it.

 Place an X in each day that you achieve it, and an O in each day you don’t manage.
 Practice until you are over 90% compliant before adding the next habit.